cgrace0044/quizmas/README.md

 ### Home Page

-The landing page of the website has a very simple layout which includes a H1 heading stating the name of the game and three large colourful interactive buttons that are easy for kids to select.
-The user is given two options to choose from:
+The landing page of the website has a very simple layout which includes a H1 heading stating the name of the game and two buttons:

 - Start
 - Instructions

+The H1 heading contains an link to the landing page.

 ![Landing Page](docs/readme-images/landing_page.webp)

 ### Instructions

 If the user clicks the "Instructions" button the user can read the main rules of the game.
-The 'X' button will take them back to the welcome area.
+The 'X' button will take them back to the landing page.

 ![Instructions](docs/readme-images/instructions.webp)

 ### Game Area

+- Once the user clicks start on the landing page the first question together with four answers are displayed.
+- If the user clicks the correct answer it turns green, otherwise it runs red.
+- Once an answer has been clicked the next question will be automatically displayed after a short pause of two seconds.
+- As the game progresses a running correct/incorrect answer score is displayed below the game-area.
+- A 'Math Random' function was used so that the questions are shuffled.
+- The order of the answers to a corresponding question are also shuffled.

 ![Quiz Screen Large Screens](docs/readme-images/quiz_screen_largerscreens.webp)

 ![Quiz Screen Smaller Screens](docs/readme-images/quiz_screen_smallerscreens.webp)

+### Game Over

+- Once the player has answered 60 questions the Gameover screen will be displayed.
+- This screen simply states 'gameover' and there is an opportunity to restart the game.
+- The final tally of correct and incorrect answers is also shown on this screen.

+INPUT THE GAMEOVER SCREEN

+### Features Left to Implement

+- Ability for the user to input a username
+- A leaderboard

+## Testing

+### Validator Testing

+HTML

+- No errors were returned when passing through the official W3C Markup Validator INPUT SCREENSHOT HERE

+CSS

+- No errors were found when passing through the official W3C CSS Validator INPUT SCREENSHOT HERE

+Javascript

+- No errors or warnings were returned.
+INPUT SCREENSHOT HERE

+### Accessibility

+- The site achieved a Lighthouse accessibility score of 100% on both mobile and desktop which confirms that the colours and fonts chosen are easy to read and accessible

+Mobile Lighthouse Score

+INPUT FINAL LIGHTHOUSE SCREENSHOT HERE

+Desktop Lighthouse Score
+INPUT FINAL LIGHTHOUSE SCREENSHOT HERE DESKTOP

+### Button Testing

+- All buttons were tested manually to ensure the user is directed to the correct section of the website and functions run as intended.

+### Game Testing

+- The game was thoroughly tested by friends and family to ensure that everything worked as intended including the following:
+  - Questions were shuffled so that they don't appear in the same order.
+  - Answers to each corresponding questions were shuffled.
+  - The game ends once 60 questions have been answered.
+  - The user can only select one answer to each question.
+  - The total correct and incorrect scores sum to 60 at the end of the game.
+  - The next question is automatically displayed once the user has clicked an answer.
+There is a short timelag of two seconds.
+  - Once the game is finished there is an opportunity to restart the game.

+### Browser Testing

+- The Website was tested on Google Chrome, Firefox, Microsoft Edge, Safari browsers with no issues noted.

+### Device Testing

+- The website was viewed on a variety of devices such as Desktop, Laptop, mobile and tablet to ensure responsiveness on various screen sizes in both portrait and landscape mode.
+The website performed as intended.
+The responsive design was also checked using Chrome developer tools across multiple devices with structural integrity holding for the various sizes.